Deftones565/RTWebChat/README.md

   - Ensure that only authenticated users can send messages. ✅
   - Store user information securely. ✅

-- Connect Rooms and Messages to backend
+- Connect Rooms and Messages to backend ✅

+- Make the chat page look more visually appealing

 - User Profiles
   - Create user profiles with display names and avatars.